Time lapse controller review: BixiCon Vs DigiSnap Pro

 After many years in the photography business, I came across a new possible open time lapse control system with Bixion.
 My current system being Digisnap Pro from Harbortronics.
 I have removed all the offers forcing you to rent their servers and offering a complete and rigid offer.

-For example, systems as Photosentinel or TBox are clearly at a higher price range with plenty of limitations on the way to design your enclosure and camera to use.
+For example, systems like Photosentinel or TBox are clearly at a higher price range with plenty of limitations on the way to design your enclosure and which camera to use.
 You need to buy all from them, from the solar panel to battery.
 If you are looking for a complete offer; they may fits you.
 But for something more flexible; designing your own enclosure is more suitable.

 Here is my time lapse controller review : BixiCon vs Digisnap Pro.

 I have remove CamDo working with GoPro as this can’t be a reliable solution for long time lapse movie.
 A Go-pro barely work more than 2 hours without crashing, so I can’t imagine after a month under the sun.
 Other ways to do long construction time lapse are possible with IP camera as well.
 The resolution and overlook are different and not as the standard I would like to offer.
 There are still few 4K IP cameras with S35 sensor size and extreme low light capabilities.
-At a price point about 6,000 USD for the camera body only, I may pass.
+At a price point about 6,000 USD for the camera body only; I may pass.

 I need for my clients a cinematic look with high dynamic range and only DSRL and RAW format can achieve such for now.
 These also required different power and may not be suitable for remote location with no connectivity.